mozilla/delivery-console/docs/config.rst

     Optional.
 The DSN for Raven to report errors to Sentry.

-.. envvar:: REACT_APP_NORMANDY_API_ROOT_URL
+.. envvar:: REACT_APP_NORMANDY_ADMIN_API_ROOT_URL

     :default: ``https://localhost:8000/api/``

+    The root url for the Normandy API that should be used for users with access to the Normandy admin.

+.. envvar:: REACT_APP_NORMANDY_READ_ONLY_API_ROOT_URL

+    :default: ``null``

-    The root url for the Normandy API that should be used.
+    The root url for the Normandy API that should be used for users with out access to the Normandy admin.
+It will be used as a fallback in case the admin server is inaccesible.

 .. envvar:: REACT_APP_OIDC_CLIENT_ID